rajeski/People_Analytics/README.md

 Proposed Preliminary Discussion with Management would be focused on -

-Institutional-inertia, e.g., 'this is the way we have always done it, etc.' is, currently, arguably a reason why these findings (unfortunately) are unsurprising.
+Institutional-inertia, e.g., 'this is the way we have always done it, etc.'

+Post-findings Discussion would be focused on -

+Reason why these findings (unfortunately) are unsurprising.

 Examples include;